 Telegraph Company is founded

-in Rochester, New York, which will become Western Union -- the first electronic
+in Rochester, New York, which will become Western Union -- this major

 - 1856 - The New York and Mississippi Valley Printing

 competing companies and changes its name to Western Union; its service

 Telegrams will continue until January 27, 2006 -- 150 years after the name change.

 - 1861 - Western Union completes the first transcontinental telegraph

 - 1866 - Christopher Latham Sholes of Danville, PA and his